ebellocchia/telegram_periodic_msg_bot/README.md

 #### Custom Configuration

 When run without parameters, the bot uses **conf/config.ini** as the default configuration file.
-This allows you to manage different groups easily.
 To specify a different configuration file, use:

 ```
 python bot_start.py -c another_conf.ini